Yarrabilba

 Income levels sit below national averages according to AreaSearch assessment

-Yarrabilba had a median taxpayer income of $50,427 and an average of $56,403 in the financial year 2022.
-This was lower than the national averages of $55,645 for median income and $70,520 for average income at that time.
-By March 2025, adjusted for Wage Price Index growth, estimated incomes would be approximately $56,332 (median) and $63,008 (average).
-In the 2021 Census, household, family, and personal incomes in Yarrabilba ranked modestly between the 42nd and 52nd percentiles.
-Income distribution showed that 42.2% of locals (6,770 people) fell into the $1,500 - 2,999 category.
-Housing affordability was severe with only 77.9% of income remaining after housing costs, ranking at the 35th percentile.
+Yarrabilba's median taxpayer income was $50,427 and average income was $56,403 in financial year 2022, according to postcode level ATO data aggregated by AreaSearch.
+This is lower than the national average of $62,198 for that year.
+In comparison, Greater Brisbane had a median income of $55,645 and an average income of $70,520 in 2022.
+Based on Wage Price Index growth from financial year 2022 to September 2025, estimated median income for Yarrabilba would be approximately $57,482 and average income $64,294.
+In the 2021 Census, household, family, and personal incomes in Yarrabilba ranked modestly, between the 42nd and 52nd percentiles.
+Income distribution data shows that 42.2% of locals (6,770 people) earn between $1,500 - 2,999 per week, similar to the broader area where 33.3% fall into this range.
+Housing affordability is severe in Yarrabilba, with only 77.9% of income remaining after housing costs, ranking at the 35th percentile nationally.

 Frequently Asked Questions - Income